syncfusion-content/maui-docs/MAUI/DataForm/floating-label-layout.md

 ## Overview

 The floating label layout is a powerful feature that enhances the user experience and makes it easier for users to interact with forms.The dataform supports floating label layout which includes assistive labels, leading and trailing icons, and a password toggle icon to show or hide a password.
-It also supports leading and trailing labels.
 It offers three different kinds of containers, including filled, outlined, and none.
 Setting "LayoutType" to "TextInputLayout" enables floating label layout.

 ## Layout type
 By default, the dataform arranges the editors and their labels corresponding to the fields in layout.
 However, to enable the floating label layout set `LayoutType` property of `SfDataForm` or `DataFormItem` to `TextInputLayout`.